 While an increasing number of climate model studies indicate that rising contents of greenhouse gases in the atmosphere will probably lead to more severe weather conditions in the future, it is of great importance to increase our understanding regarding the occurrence of climate extremes in the recent and more remote past.
 During the last five to ten years, a large number of studies have therefore been carried out focusing on various aspects of climate extremes (mainly temperature and precipitation) in different regions of the world (e.g. Trenberth, 1999; Easterling et al., 2000; Beniston and Stephenson, 2004).
 Depending on research tasks, different measures were used to quantify extremes, which not always allow direct comparison of results.
 A general conclusion of many of these studies is, however, that changes in extreme temperature and precipitation have occurred world-wide during the past century along with the ongoing climate change in terms of the mean temperature.
-Yet, whether these changes are due to natural variability or caused by anthropogenic activity is still of matter for debate.
-To mention some examples, Groisman et al. (1999) studied the probability distribution of daily precipitation in eight countries located on different continents and concluded that increased mean precipitation is associated with an increase in heavy rainfalls.
-In their near-global analysis, Frich et al. (2002) found regions with both negative and positive changes in wet extremes exist, but part of Europe having more robust positive changes.
-Alexander et al. (2006) investigated global temperature and precipitation extremes during the 20th century based on gridded observations.
-Analyzing data from 600 precipitation station covering a large region of the midlatitudes in the Northern Hemisphere, they found that there is a significant increasing trends towards wetter conditions.
+Yet, it is still hard to draw a firm conclusion from these studies, whether these changes are due to natural variability or caused by anthropogenic activity (IPCC, 2001).
+To mention some examples, Groisman et al. 1999 studied the probability distribution of daily precipitation in eight countries located on different continents and concluded that increased mean precipitation is associated with an increase in heavy rainfalls.
+In their near-global analysis, Frich et al. 2002 found regions with both negative and positive changes in wet extremes, with parts of Europe having more robust positive changes.
 On a more regional scale, Moberg and Jones (2005) investigated trends in daily temperature and precipitation extremes across Europe over the past century and found that both mean precipitation and wet extremes have increased mainly during winter.
 Also Klein Tank and Können (2003) found an increase in the annual number of moderate and very wet days between 1946 and 1999.
-According to Haylock and Goodess (2004), inter-annual variability and trends in extreme winter rainfall are to a large extent linked to variations of the North Atlantic Oscillation (NAO).
+According to Haylock and Goodess (2004), inter-annual variability and trends in extreme winter rainfall are to a large extent linked to variations in the North Atlantic Oscillation (NAO).
 Numerous studies have also been carried out at the national level.
 Fowler and Kilsby (2003) studied multi-day rainfall events in the UK since 1961 and found significant but regionally varying changes in the 5- and 10-day events which they consider as having important implications for the design and planning of flood control measures.
-Other examples from central Europe include Schmidli and Frei (2005) who found significant increasing trends in winter and autumn rainfall in Switzerland and Hundecha and Bardossy (2005) who found increasing precipitation extremes across western Germany since 1958.
-Earlier studies on precipitation extremes in Europe also included data from Nordic countries (e.g., Moberg and Jones, 2005; Klein Tank and Können, 2003; Frich et al., 2002), but the number of Scandinavian stations was generally rather limited (Moberg et al., 2006; Chen et al., 2006), which did not allow spatial variability of rainfall extremes be studied in more detail.
+Other examples from central Europe include Schmidli and Frei (2005) who found significant increasing trends in winter and autumn rainfall in Switzerland or Hundecha and Bardossy (2005) who found increasing precipitation extremes across western Germany since 1958.
+Earlier studies on precipitation extremes in Europe also included data from Nordic countries (e.g., Moberg and Jones, 2005; Klein Tank and Können, 2003; Frich et al., 2002), but the number of Scandinavian stations was generally rather limited, which did not allow spatial variability of rainfall extremes be studied in more detail.